klahrich/chiefhustler/content/posts/joe-moglia.md

 They lived in a gang area of New York City and Joe was the oldest of 5.
 The seven of them lived in a 2-bedroom, 1 bathroom apartment.

 Two of his very best friends got killed in high school.
-One from a drug overdose, the other got killed by the police while robbing a liquor store.
+One from a drug overdose, and the other killed by the police while robbing a liquor store.
 Joe's done a lot of bad things: been drinking since he was 10 (!), stole, was in fights all the time...but he never did drugs.

 However, had it not been for high-school football, he would 100% have been robbing the liquor store with his best friend (the one who got shot and killed by the police).
 That was a wake-up call for Joe.